bouwe77/react-query-lightning-talk/20 - what is react query.md

-# What is React Query? ⚛
+# What is/does React Query? ⚛

     - Data synchronization library: fetching, caching, updating, background updates